 - obscene or otherwise inappropriate for the library environment.

 - objects larger than specified sizes for each piece of equipment.

 HCLS reserves the right to refuse or halt and end production for any reason including prior record of non-payment.
+HCLS library staff must be present when equipment is in use.
+Anyone under the age of 18 must have a parent or guardian present to use the Laser Cutter Engraver.
 Only library staff and customers that have completed HCLS’ Makerspace Equipment Training can operate the 3D printers, laser cutter/engraver and large format printer.
 Customers use all equipment at their own risk.
 Customers must agree to the HCLS disclaimer.

 - Customers are expected to pay for objects printed, engraved, or cut as specified in the submitted design.

 - HCLS is responsible for mechanical failure of HCLS equipment and will reprint, re-engrave or recut an object at no additional charge whenever possible should failure occur.

 - Customers may not receive a replacement object if dissatisfied with color, scale, quality, design, or other options within the customer’s control.
 If your object is not as you envisioned, we encourage you to make changes to the design and submit a new print request.

 - While HCLS staff make every effort to oversee the use of equipment in the production of an object, the use of the object upon completion is not under the direction or control of the library system.